RyWhal/DotFiles/README.md

 ConfFiles
 =========

-A repository of my conf files
+A repository of my conf files.
+These are just some common aliases and configurations that I use.